VueRaleigh/luxian/README.md

 ## About the name

+The author was studying standard Chinese at the time the package was conceived.

-Lùxiàn is the Pinyin spelling of the standard Chinese word meaning "Route".
+Lùxiàn is the Pinyin spelling of a word meaning "path" or "route".